 CBT is used by GPs in the NHS for anxiety, stress, depression and bad habits.
 Apart from hypnosis, CBT is the only psychological therapy approved by the NHS.
 Cognitive simply means your thoughts; behavioural – obviously! – means the way you behave.
 Cognitive Behavioural Therapy means any therapy dealing with thoughts, beliefs, and assumptions which cause negative and unhelpful emotions and behaviour.
 CBT teaches you to identify and question those thoughts and beliefs.
 CBT teaches you to check for negative thinking.
 These might include panicking, worrying and always assuming the worst, over-generalising in a negative way, and jumping to conclusions.
 CBT then teaches you to to replace these thoughts with positive, realistic, and helpful ones.

-If you suffer with anxiety or panic, however, it can be difficult to focus on your thought processes; it may also feel impossible to change your behaviour – as if it is just too hard for you to stop behaving the way you do.
-Hypnotherapy works by allowing you to feel deeply relaxed and comfortable, your anxiety and worries forgotten.
-In this way, hypnotherapy provides relief from anxiety and stress, so you can calm your thoughts enough to start questioning and changing them.
-You can then also start challenging the belief that it is impossible to change your behaviour, or to stop worrying.
+If you suffer with anxiety or panic, however, it can be difficult to focus on your thought processes.
+It may also feel impossible to change your behaviour – as if it is just too hard for you to stop behaving the way you do.
+Hypnotherapy works by allowing you to feel deeply relaxed and comfortable.
+You forget your anxiety and worries, providing relief from anxiety and stress, so you can calm your thoughts enough to start questioning and changing them.
+You can then also start challenging the belief that it’s impossible to change you, or stop worrying.